-Disclaimer: We have taken every effort to provide a working translation which can be useful by both lay people and professionals in helping understand Prof Burkhardt's findings.
-We take no responsibility for any remaining omissions / errors.
+Disclaimer: We have taken all reasonable effort to provide a working translation which can be useful by both lay people and professionals in helping understand Prof Burkhardt's findings.
+Complete accuracy can never be achieved and some translation points remain unresolved.
+We take no responsibility for omissions or mistakes.